danielmunioz/HODL2MOON/README.md

 # HODL2MOON🚀

-**An AI-powered Sentiment indicator for "meme" and crypto communities**
+**An AI-powered Sentiment indicator for "meme" and crypto online communities.**

 Containing several models finetunned with data primarily extracted from reddit, aimed to better recognize common words used by modern "meme" traders and communities for improved predictions.